trumpfheller/trumpfheller.github.io/testing/bt_protocolerrors.md

 ## Bluetooth protocol bugs

-### Common Symptoms of Bluetooth Protocol Errors **performance and reliability**
+### Common Symptoms of Bluetooth Protocol Errors

-Bluetooth protocol errors in a car’s infotainment system can manifest in various ways, depending on the nature of the issue.
-Common symptoms include
+Common symptoms of Bluetooth protocol errors [**performance and reliability**] in a car’s infotainment system include:
 * connectivity problems,
 * audio dropouts,
 * failed pairing, or
 * inconsistent behavior of Bluetooth features.

-In other devices you will device specific protocol errors.
+In other devices you will/might encounter on top device specific protocol errors.
-Debugging these errors involves several steps to identify and resolve the issue.
+Debugging these errors therefore involves several steps to identify and resolve the issue.

 ---